Fannibals/S2/KT/L1-Intro.md

 #### Concrete task
 + Computers and algorithms were originally developed to solve what might be called **concrete tasks**.
-  - WELL DEFINED
+  - task is WELL DEFINED
   - we can assess whether the solution is correct. always one correct answer
+  - Mechainical transformation of data can only very limitedly enhance human's knowledge

 #### From Data => Information
 + **What Patterns satisfy this data?**
-rather than what data satisfies a given pattern?
+**rather than what data satisfies a given pattern?**

 ### What is knowledge technology?
++ tasks where the data is irregualr or unreliable
++ outcome is not well-defined
++ context is critical , we are using computers to  mediate between us and data
++ help us to make decisions and whereby enhance our knowledge

 ### What are some of its challenges?
 ### How to get from data to wisdom?
 classify, group, clustering === transfer from data to information

 We want to understand the relationsip between each data point == data model --- knowledge
 #### Characteristics of Knowledge Technologies
++ **General**:
-+ **General**: the data must be transformed to suit the axioms or assumptions of the method,
+  - the data must be transformed to suit the axioms(公理) or assumptions of the method,
-              in a rigorous way
+    in a rigorous(缜密严谨的) way
+  - A general problem: find features of the data items that discriminate between categories.

++ **Specific**:
-+ **Specific**: detailed understanding of the task is used to drive development of the method,
+  - detailed understanding of the task is used to drive development of the method,
                 perhaps by drawing on a toolkit of components an of solutions to similar problems.
+  - A specialized problem: parse a particular language.

 #### Methods for data analysis
 + **Supervised Learning**